Some Unfiltered Facts About Raw Water

 According to the Director of waterborne disease prevention of the CDC, even the purest spring in the country can’t be free of contaminants.
 Moreover, not all natural ingredients are always beneficial for human consumption.

-Therefore, no natural source of water can be directly supplied to the households without rigorous testing and quality assurance.
+Therefore, no natural water source can be directly supplied to the households without rigorous testing and quality assurance.
 There is a reason why the Environmental Protection Agency imposes a stringent quality guideline for domestic water supply.

-Moreover, there are chances that groundwater might be exposed to the poisonous elements of radon and arsenic, present naturally in soil and rock formation in many geographical places.
-Raw water can look crystal clear to the naked eye, but prior to lab tests, one can’t be sure if its free of viruses and bacteria.
+Moreover, there is a chance that groundwater might be exposed to the poisonous elements of radon and arsenic, which are present naturally in soil and rock formations in many geographical places.
+Raw water can look crystal clear to the naked eye, but one can’t be sure if it’s free of viruses and bacteria before lab tests.

 What’s the Need?